QI-CSHL/QuantLabs2025/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 This data set is in some ways more challenging, but also shows a more biologically relevant classification scenario, alongside the ability to do more human-in-the-loop retraining since, unlike MNIST, the majority of the data is NOT already categorized for you.

-- Refresh Piximi, and then load the U2OS-cells cytoplasm crops dataset
+- Refresh Piximi, and then load the U2OS-cells cytoplasm crops example dataset (Open \> Project \> Example Project \> Human U2OS-cells cytoplasm crops)

 <img src="images/lab05/piximi_bbbc013.png" height="180px" />